Flux159/cassie-odm/README.md

 * Advanced table creation options - Not currently supported by cassie (alternative is to use ALTER TABLE in cqlsh or create table manually in cqlsh)
 * Paging - Generic Paging support is not quite ready yet (to use client side paging, see "Data Modeling Notes").
 Also see driver issue below.

+Plugins / Other useful functionality (separate repos, build on top of cassie or as cassie-plugins):
+* Elastic Search Plugin (cassie-elastic-search-plugin) - for async pushing of Cassie models to elastic search index and querying said index (note can lead to consistency issues if push to elastic search fails in a post-save scenario)
+* Sessions (connect-cassie) - Create CassieStore to store user sessions
+* Easy Performance Testing - Expand timing, debugging and modeling to support quick testing of query performance on test clusters to simulate real client load

 * Testing Update with TTL
-* Migrating all tests to automated testing with Mocha / Istanbul (see readme-tests)
+* Migrating all tests to automated testing with Mocha / Istanbul (see readme-tests directory)

 * Not on roadmap: Connecting to multiple keyspaces (ie keyspace multi-tenancy with one app) - Can currently use a new connection and manually run CQL, but can't sync over multiple keyspaces because schemas and models are tied to a single cassie instance.
 Current way to deal with this is to use a separate server process (ie a different express/nodejs server process) and don't do multitenancy over multiple keyspaces in the same server process.